apache/apisix/docs/en/latest/architecture-design/upstream.md

 Upstream is a virtual host abstraction that performs load balancing on a given set of service nodes according to the configured rules.

-Although Upstream can directly configured to the [Route](./route.md) or [Service](./route.md), using an Upstream object is recommended when there is duplication as shown below.
+Although Upstream can be directly configured to the [Route](./route.md) or [Service](./route.md), using an Upstream object is recommended when there is duplication as shown below.

 ![upstream-example](../../../assets/images/upstream-example.png)